Myhill-Nerode Theorem for Higher-Dimensional Automata: Conclusion and further work

+Together with Theorem \ref{t:swapdet}, Corollary \ref{co:detdet} and Proposition \ref{pr:DetImpliesSInv} now imply that a language is recognised by a deterministic iHDA if and only if it is swap-invariant.

-\section{Conclusion and Further Work}
+\section{Conclusion and further work}

-We have proven a Myhill-Nerode type theorem for higher-dimensional automata (HDAs), stating that a language is regular iff it has finite prefix quotient.
+We have proven a Myhill-Nerode type theorem for higher-dimensional automata (HDAs), stating that a language is regular if and only if it has finite prefix quotient.
 We have also introduced deterministic HDAs and shown that not all finite HDAs are determinizable.

-An obvious follow-up question to ask is whether finite HDAs are \emph{learnable}, that is, whether our Myhill-Nerode construction can be used to introduce a learning procedure for HDAs akin to Angluin's L$^*$ algorithm \cite{DBLP:journals/iandc/Angluin87} or some other recent approaches \cite{DBLP:conf/rv/IsbernerHS14, DBLP:conf/birthday/HowarS22, DBLP:conf/fossacs/BarloccoKR19}.
-(See also \cite{DBLP:conf/fossacs/HeerdtKR021} which introduces learning for pomset automata.)
+Lastly, we have seen that both notions are somewhat simpler when using higher-dimensional automata with interfaces (iHDAs), given that no restrictions to essential parts are necessary.

+HDAs are arguably simpler than iHDAs, and also somewhat more standard as a model for concurrent computations.
+On the other hand, we have seen in \cite{conf/concur/FahrenbergJSZ22, Kleenearxiv} and now also here that because of the structural axioms of HDAs, certain concepts are easier to state and prove for iHDAs than for HDAs.
+This same observation has led to the introduction of partial HDAs in \cite{DBLP:conf/calco/FahrenbergL15, DBLP:conf/fossacs/Dubut19}, of which iHDAs are a more restricted event-based version.
+In particular, it appears that the trees of Dubut's \cite{DBLP:conf/fossacs/Dubut19} are related to some of our iHDA constructions developed here.

 Our Myhill-Nerode theorem provides a language-internal criterion for whether a language is regular, and we have developed a similar one to distinguish deterministic languages.
-Another important aspect is the \emph{decidability} of these questions, together with other standard problems such as membership or language equivalence.
-We believe that membership of an ipomset in a regular language is decidable, but we are less sure about decidability of the other problems.
+Another important aspect is the \emph{decidability} of these questions, together with other standard problems such as membership or language inclusion.
+Together with coauthors A.~Amrane and H.~Bazille, we show in \cite{DBLP:conf/ictac/AmraneBFZ23} that these are decidable.

 Given that we have shown that not all regular languages are deterministic, one might ask for the approximation of deterministic languages by other, less restrictive notions.
-Preliminary results indicate that \emph{ambiguity} does not buy much, given that we seem to have found a language of unbounded ambiguity; an avenue that remains wide open is the one of \emph{history-determinism} \cite{DBLP:conf/csl/HenzingerP06, DBLP:conf/icalp/Colcombet09, DBLP:journals/apal/KupfermanSV06}.
+It is shown in \cite{DBLP:conf/ictac/AmraneBFZ23} that non-deterministic HDAs may exhibit unbounded ambiguity, but other approaches such as for example history-determinism \cite{DBLP:journals/siglog/BokerL23} or residuality \cite{DBLP:conf/stacs/DenisLT01} remain to be explored.
+It appears that our Myhill-Nerode HDAs may be residual in some sense, which would open connections to for example automata learning \cite{DBLP:journals/iandc/Angluin87, DBLP:conf/ijcai/BolligHKL09, DBLP:conf/fossacs/HeerdtKR021}.